Protective baby names

 Germanic

 45Resolute protector.
-Derived from the Germanic elements 'wil' (will, desire) and 'helm' (helmet, protection), originally signifying one with strong will and protective strength.
+From Germanic elements 'wil' (will, desire) and 'helm' (helmet, protection), suggesting one who desires to protect or defend.

 - Ahmina